sharmanikhil23/sharmanikhil23/README.md

 ### - 👋 Hi, I’m @sharmanikhil23
 ### - 👀 I’m interested in Development
-### - 🌱 I’m currently learning full stack web development along with the DSA
+### - 🌱 I’m currently learning full stack web development along with the DSA as well as DevOps
 ### - 💞️ I’m looking to collaborate on any open source project
 ### - 📫 How to reach me by my Email "sharma.nikhil23062000@gmail.com"
 ### - You can check out my PortFolio Website at [link](https://nikhil-sharma-portfolio.netlify.app/)